-Point loads exist where a bearing or structural weight is concentrated and needs to be transferred to the supporting system or foundation at a specific point, generally along the perimeter of the floor and along the marriage line under load bearing walls.
-Load-bearing walls are those walls that support the ends of the roof trusses or rafters; typically sidewalls and marriage walls but not end walls of main units or sidewalls of tag units.
+Point loads exist where a bearing or structural weight is concentrated and needs to be transferred to the supporting system or foundation at a specific point, generally along the perimeter of the floor.
+Load-bearing walls are those walls that support the ends of the roof trusses or rafters; typically sidewalls but not end walls.
 Locate a support beneath each point load, including the following:

-- Exterior doors on side walls at both sides of each door (blocking is not required at exterior doors on non-bearing end walls). - Other exterior wall openings four feet and greater at both sides of each opening including multiple windows that total four feet wide or more without intermediate supports, even if individual windows are less than four feet (blocking is not required at exterior windows on non-bearing end walls). - Marriage line openings four feet or greater at both sides of each opening (where marriage line openings are greater than 10 feet, intermediate supports must be placed at maximum 10 feet on center where the design roof load exceeds 30 psf). - Marriage line columns. - Load-bearing porch posts. - Under waterbeds, large fish tanks, fireplaces, and fireplace stoves located outboard of the home's main I-beams.
+- Exterior doors on side walls at both sides of each door (blocking is not required at exterior doors on non-bearing end walls). - Other exterior wall openings four feet and greater at both sides of each opening including multiple windows that total four feet wide or more without intermediate supports, even if individual windows are less than four feet (blocking is not required at exterior windows on non-bearing end walls). - Load-bearing porch posts. - Under waterbeds, large fish tanks, fireplaces, and fireplace stoves located outboard of the home's main I-beams.